lorensen/VTKExamples/src/VTKBook/Chapter6.md

 **Figure6-14** shows two examples of vector warping.
 In the first example the motion of a vibrating beam is shown.
 The original undeformed outline is shown in wireframe.
 The second example shows warped planes in a structured grid dataset.
 The planes are warped according to flow momentum.
 The relative back and forward flow are clearly visible in the deformation of the planes.

-**Figure 6-14** Warping geometry to show vector field; (a) Beam displacement ( vib.tcl ); (b) Flow momentum ( velProf.tcl ).

 Typically, we must scale the vector field to control geometric distortion.
 Too small a distortion may not be visible, while too large a distortion can cause the structure to turn inside out or selfintersect.
 In such a case the viewer of the visualization is likely to lose context, and the visualization will become ineffective.

 ### Displacement Plots

 Vector displacement on the surface of an object can be visualized with displacement plots.
 A displacement plot shows the motion of an object in the direction perpendicular to its surface.
 The object motion is caused by an applied vector field.
 In a typical application the vector field is a displacement or strain field.

 Vector displacement plots draw on the ideas in "Scalar Generation" on page171.
 Vectors are converted to scalars by computing the dot product between the surface normal and vector at each point ( **Figure6-15** (a)).
 If positive values result, the motion at the point is in the direction of the surface normal (i.e., positive displacement).
 Negative values indicate that the motion is opposite the surface normal (i.e., negative displacement).

 A useful application of this technique is the study of vibration.
 In vibration analysis, we are interested in the eigenvalues (i.e., natural resonant frequencies) and eigenvectors (i.e., mode shapes) of a structure.
 To understand mode shapes we can use displacement plots to indicate regions of motion.
 There are special regions in the structure where positive displacement changes to negative displacement.
 These are regions of zero displacement.
-When plotted on the surface of the structure, these regions appear as the socalled *modal* lines of vibration.
+When plotted on the surface of the structure, these regions appear as the so-called *modal* lines of vibration.
 The study of modal lines has long been an important visualization tool for understanding mode shapes.

+!!! warning "Missing Figure"
+    Part of Figure *6-15* is missing.

 <figure id="Figure6-15">
   <img src="https://raw.githubusercontent.com/lorensen/VTKExamples/master/src/Testing/Baseline/Cxx/VisualizationAlgorithms/TestDisplacementPlot.png?raw=true width="640" alt="Figure 6-15">